Mopalia hindsii: Range

-Mopalia hindsii have been observed from South California north to Alaska.
+Mopalia hindsii has been observed living from South California north to Alaska.

 Habitat

 Mopalia hindsii are most common in protected environments like shallow bays, underneath rocks and on shaded pilings.

 Diet

 While most chitons are herbivores, M. hindsii will graze on just about anything in its path that doesn’t escape including polychaetes, amphipods, barnacles, sponges and algae.
 This uncommon lifestyle most likely explains why M. hindsii are able to survive in areas too silty for other chitons.